 Suspected cases of child abuse shall be immediately reported, and at least within 24 hours.
 An oral report or written (or online) must be made with the patient's name and address, the nature and extent of the injuries, and any other information that might be helpful in establishing the cause of the injuries and the identity of the perpetrator.
-If the initial report is made orally, then a written follow-up report must be made.
 The employee suspecting child abuse may consult with the District Health Director (DHD) prior to making the report, so long as the report is made within 24 hours per O.C.G.A. §19-7-5.
 In any event, after making the report, the employee should notify the DHD that a child abuse report has been made and provide a copy.